T-Pau/Joyride/Documentation/Joyride.md

 This keypad contains 12 keys.

-Due to technical limitations, multiple simultaneous key presses cannot be read and might register as a different key.
+Due to technical limitations, multiple simultaneous presses of keys other than `Enter` can't be read and might register as a different key.

 Note: Support for this keypad has not been tested with real hardware.